nextauthjs/next-auth/CONTRIBUTING.md

 A quick guide on how to setup _next-auth_ locally to work on it and test out any changes:

-The developer application requires you to use `npm@7`.

 1. Clone the repo: